 The Online Western Learning (OWL) system at http://owl.uwo.ca will be the launching platform for all of the online components.
-Log in using your UWO username and password, then find the PHYSICS 1028A 001 FW20 OWL site.
+Log in using your UWO username and password, then find the PHYSICS 1301A 001 FW20 OWL site.
 Key buttons to explore:

-- 00 Getting Started: This starting point will provide an introduction to the course and some of the platforms being used. - ## Lesson Units: Each unit has a corresponding tab in the menu bar (e.g. 01 Kinematics).
-There are 6 units, with each expected to span about 2 weeks. - Announcements: important notices and reminders will be posted here.
-You can set your Preferences (menu beside your name in top banner) to send an email daily or for each posting. - Gradebook: Grades for all course evaluation components will be posted here. - Help Centre: This links to the course Student Help Centre OWL site where you have been assigned to a smaller tutorial group.
+- 00 Getting Started: This starting point will provide an introduction to the course and some of • the platforms being used. - ## Lesson Units: Each unit has a corresponding tab in the menu bar (e.g. 01 Kinematics). • There are 6 units, with each expected to span about 2 weeks. - Announcements: important notices and reminders will be posted here.
+You can set your • Preferences (menu beside your name in top banner) to send an email daily or for each posting. - Gradebook: Grades for all course evaluation components will be posted here. • - Help Centre: This links to the course Student Help Centre OWL site where you have been assigned to a smaller tutorial group.
 Follow the instructions on the Help Centre OWL site to sign up to your group.
-You can post questions any time at your convenience onto the VoiceThread platform: Take a photo of the problem and your solution attempt, upload it to VoiceThread, share with your group, and a course TA will provide a response within 48 hours. - Labs: Videos, worksheets, data, and lab quizzes can be accessed from here. - Mastering Physics: Your physics-assignment platform for completing problems and course quizzes (except lab quizzes above on OWL). - Perusall: Your e-book platform with collaborative annotation assignments is where you can read and collectively discuss the course material within a subgroup of 50 students as we progress through the course.
+You can post questions any time at your convenience onto the VoiceThread platform: Take a photo of the problem and your solution attempt, upload it to VoiceThread, share with your group, and a course TA will provide a response within 48 hours. - Labs: Videos, worksheets, data, and lab guizzes can be accessed from here. • - Mastering Physics: Your physics-assignment platform for completing problems and course • quizzes (except lab quizzes above on OWL). - Perusall: Your e-book platform with collaborative annotation assignments is where you can • read and collectively discuss the course material within a subgroup of 50 students as we progress through the course.
 Use the Chat board to post questions on textbook material, so that everyone can collectively benefit from (and contribute to) the discussion.
-Visit Western's Bookstore online to purchase the access code for your course textbook and the lab manuals, which will be redeemed on Perusall.
+Visit Western's Bookstore online to purchase the access code for your course textbook and the lab manuals, which will be redeemed on Perusall. - Team Tackles: Details for participating in collaborative problem-solving missions while having a • chance to meet your peers.
+Teams will meet and work in the Microsoft (MS) Teams platform.